Ink: History

 Ink drawing of Ganesha under an umbrella (early 19th century).
 Ink, called masi, an admixture of several chemical components, has been used in India since at least the 4th century BC.
 The practice of writing with ink and a sharp pointed needle was common in early South India.
 Several Jain sutras in India were compiled in ink.

 Many ancient cultures around the world have independently discovered and formulated inks due to the need to write and draw.
 The recipes and techniques for the production of ink are derived from archaeological analyses or from written texts themselves.
 The earliest inks from all civilizations are believed to have been made with lampblack, a kind of soot, easily collected as a by-product of fire.

-Ink was used in Ancient Egypt for writing and drawing on papyrus from at least the 26th century BC.
+Ink was used in Ancient Egypt for writing and drawing on papyrus from at earliest the 26th century BC.
 Egyptian red and black inks included iron and ocher as pigments, in addition to phosphate, sulfate, chloride, and carboxylate ions, with lead also used as a drier.